About seller ratings extensions

 Seller ratings show as an automated extension in AdWords Search ads.
 These ratings primarily reflect customers' overall consumer experience with your business on a by country basis.
 We may not show seller ratings when the underlying feedback is unrelated to what's being advertised in a specific ad.

 You're not charged for seller ratings.
 When people click on your ads with extensions, you'll be charged as usual for clicks on your ad.
 If you don't want seller ratings to be shown with your ads, follow the steps in Remove extensions.

 When they appear

-In most cases, seller ratings only appear when a business has 150 unique reviews and a composite rating of 3.5 stars or more.
+In most cases, seller ratings in a country only show when a business has 100 unique reviews from that same country and a composite rating of 3.5 stars or higher.